Improved LP-based Approximation Algorithms for Facility Location with Hard Capacities: Introduction

-The core part of our results can be seen as rounding procedures for small instances incurred in the LP relaxations, i.e., the rounding decisions for the small facilities along with the assignments made to them.
-Our proposed procedures aim at fractionally serving the clients while making sure that the rounded facilities of interests (if not all) are reasonably sparsely-loaded by the assignments.
+The core part of our results can be seen as rounding procedures that handles small instances incurred in the LP relaxations, i.e., the rounding decisions for the small facilities and the assignments made to them.
+As was illustrated implicitly by An~et~al.~in~\cite{DBLP:conf/focs/AnSS14}, the true power of the MFN relaxation lies in its ability to remove the large facilities from consideration, using the assignments made to them as the extra price.
+As a result, what remains is the rounding problem for a relaxation of the small instance.

-Our algorithm for CFL inherits the ``round-or-separate`` framework from An~et~al.~\cite{DBLP:conf/focs/AnSS14} with a distinguishable set of ideas and philosophies behind.
-Inside each iteration incurred in this framework, we are given as input a candidate solution and the task is either to round this candidate solution integrally, or to produce a separating hyperplane so that Ellipsoid method can proceed.
-Our result for this part is the following theorem.